 Pokey and Picky have abusive parents.
 Pokey becomes a major villain, and his toxic frenemy relationship with Ness could be read as abusive as well (at least inasmuch as it can be given their age).
 Picky on the other hand is nothing but pleasant.

-During Poo's spiritual training, the player is required to consent to the character's eyes being removed, which is visually represented by a fade to black.
+During Poo's spiritual training, the player is required to consent to this, which is visually represented by a fade to black.
 (This does turn out to be an illusion.)

 The game is mostly bloodless, and the characters go unconscious when their health reaches zero.
 However, one of the characters is mutilated, albeit it is not shown, and is revealed to be in an illusion.